AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-26-what-are-cookies.md

 ### Types of Cookies: Session vs. Permanent

 There's another column in the table above that deserves our attention: `Expires / Max-Age`.
-This basically tells your browser for how long a cookie should be kept around.
+These two attributes basically tell your browser for how long a cookie should be kept around.
 There are two types of cookies that we'll look at, each defined by its expiration/max age.

 #### 1. Session Cookies